 Q: What about a cover letter?

-A: A cover letter is not necessary; the information form has a small space for comments.
-If there’s something really special we should know that doesn’t fit, then a cover letter or additional note.
+A: A cover letter is not necessary; the online application form has comment box you may use if there’s something really special we should know that doesn’t fit into the overall application.

 Q: Is the program open to non-Americans?

 A: Definitely.
 But you should be aware of three points.
 First, it is your responsibility to be sure that your visa would allow you to work in the U.S. for one of the sponsoring agencies.
 Note that student visas may have restrictions and that H1B visas almost certainly have restrictions.
 Second, our definition of under-represented minority does depend on nationality.
 Third, in principle, a particular sponsoring agency might have further limitations based on citizenship or visa status.